takanocap/healthcare-pro/backend/README.md

-# PROPER - Backend API
+# Patient Reported Outcomes Multi-Agent System - Backend API

 This directory contains the FastAPI backend for the PROPER application.
 It handles user authentication, agent interactions, and database operations.